Jeffers, Minnesota: Politics

-Jeffers is located in Minnesota's 7th congressional district, represented by Collin Peterson, a Democrat.
-At the state level, Jeffers is located in Senate District 22, represented by Republican Bill Weber (politician), and in House District 22B, represented by Republican Rod Hamilton.
+Jeffers is located in Minnesota's 7th congressional district, represented by Michelle Fischbach, a Republican.
+At the state level, Jeffers is located in Senate District 22, represented by Republican Bill Weber (politician), and in House District 22B, represented by Republican Brian Pfarr.

+Photographs

+This picture was taken as a rainstorm moved into town, during the sunset, creating a warm drizzly haze.